 How Does Temperature Affect pH?

-Temperature plays a significant role in pH measurements.
-As the temperature rises, molecular vibrations increase which results in the ability of water to ionise and form more hydrogen ions.
-As a result, the pH will drop.
-The dissociation of water into hydrogen and hydroxide ion can be represented as:
+As the temperature rises, molecular vibrations increase, resulting in water's ability to ionize and form more hydrogen ions.
+The dissociation of water into hydroxide ions and hydrogen can be represented as

 H2O (l) ⇌ H+ (aq) + OH− (aq)

-Every solution will undergo a change in their pH value through changes in temperature.
+Every solution will change its pH value through temperature changes.
 A difference in pH measurements at different temperatures is NOT an error!
 The new pH level simply tells about the true pH for that solution at that specific temperature.

-The value of Kw (Water ionisation constant) and pH with increasing temperature
+The value of Kw (Water ionization constant) and pH with increasing temperature

 It is clearly evident from the table that the pH of water at 0oC is 7.47, but the same water at 100oC will have a pH of 6.14*.